elm-tooling/elm-language-server/README.md

 Or use local versions from your `node_modules` directory, if you want to do that you need to set the paths, via the settings (e.g. set `elmPath` to `./node_modules/.bin/elm`).

+## Configuration

+We used to have a file called `elm-tooling.json` where you could specifiy `"entrypoints"`.
+That’s not needed anymore – the language server finds the entrypoints automatically.

+If all you had in `elm-tooling.json` was `"entrypoints"`, you can safely remove that file.

+Currently, no configuration at all is needed.

 ## Features

 Supports Elm 0.19 and up